 La Fédération des parents francophones de Terre-Neuve et du Labrador, besides offering preschool classes and organizing extra-curricular activities, was a key factor in the establishment in 1997 of the province's first francophone school board.

-On October 5th, 1986, the Fédération des francophones de Terre-Neuve et du Labrador officially adopted a flag designed by Lily Fortin of St. John's and raised it for the first time at Mainland in 1987.
-The flag reflects the origins of French Newfoundlanders by borrowing the red, white and blue from the flag of France and the yellow of the star of the Acadian flag.
+On October 5th, 1986, the Fédération des francophones de Terre-Neuve et du Labrador officially adopted a flag designed by Lily Fortin of St. John's and raised it for the first time at Mainland (Grand Terre) in 1987.
+The flag reflects the origins of French Newfoundlanders and Labradorians by borrowing the red, white and blue from the flag of France and the yellow of the star of the Acadian flag.

 The yellow of the sails also recalls the colour formerly associated with the French fleur de lis.
-In addition to symbolizing action and progress, the sails bring to mind French explorers, as well as the Basque, Breton and French fishermen who crossed the Atlantic ocean as early as the sixteenth century to fish the waters off Newfoundland.
+In addition to symbolizing action and progress, the sails bring to mind French explorers, as well as the Basque, Breton and French fishermen who crossed the Atlantic ocean as early as the sixteenth century to fish the waters off the island of Newfoundland.
 A spruce twig on the topsail stands for the mainland portion of the province, while the pitcher plant of the lower sail represents the island portion.
 The diagonal lines separating the red, white and blue sections of the flag evoke the vitality of Newfoundland's French-speaking population (Harrington 141-143).